Home Run (video game)

-Home Run is a 1978 sports video game developed and published by Atari, Inc. for the Atari Video Computer System (later renamed to the Atari 2600).
+Home Run is a 1978 baseball video game developed and published by Atari, Inc. for the Atari 2600 (originally known as the Atari Video Computer System).
 It was the first baseball-themed game released for an Atari platform.
 The game received mostly negative critical reception due to its unrealistic portrayal of the sport.
 It was one of the games used by console competitor Mattel to show the quality improvement of Intellivision sports games over the Atari VCS.

 Atari replaced Home Run with RealSports Baseball in 1982.

 Gameplay

-The game only vaguely resembles actual baseball as it lacks fly balls or independent fielders.
 Teams have only one to three players, and the fielders must run with the ball to tag players out, with throwing of the ball to force players out not being possible.
 There is no pitcher's mound, with the pitcher instead standing at second base.
+The game lacks fly balls and independent fielders.

 Depending on the selected game mode, only zero to two infielders are present in the game, and when either the pitcher or one of the infielders catches the ball everyone but the baserunners and the ball-catcher instantly disappears from view.
 The home team has to bat at the bottom of the 9th inning regardless of whether they are winning or not, and there is no extra innings if the game is tied.

 Development and marketing

 Home Run was designed and programmed by Bob Whitehead, who went on to found Activision, and David Rolfe.
 The cover art was designed by Cliff Spohn.

 According to a 1978 New York Times interview with Nolan Bushnell, the engineer who was first assigned to develop the game didn't know the rules of the sport of baseball.
-As a result in an initial version of the game if the player failed to hit the ball they were awarded a ball rather than a strike.
+As a result, in an initial version of the game if the player failed to hit the ball they were awarded a ball rather than a strike.

 A television advertising campaign for the game (and the Atari VCS as a whole) was fronted by Pete Rose.

 The game was one of the games used in advertisements by console competitor Mattel to show the quality improvement of Intellivision sports games over the Atari VCS.